 Taylor King, 2013-2014 Fellow

-Masa Israel Teaching Fellows in Netanya is organized by Israel Pathways.
-Israel Pathways is part of Tlalim-Authentic Israel, an educational travel company that also organizes Israel Outdoors – the most popular Taglit-Birthright Israel experience.
-For over 30 years, Pathways has shared the beauty of Israel with Jewish travelers from around the world.
+Masa Israel Teaching Fellows in Netanya is organized by Israel Outdoors NEXT.
+Israel Outdoors NEXT is an educational travel company that also organizes Israel Outdoors – the most popular Taglit-Birthright Israel experience.
+For over 30 years, Israel Outdoors NEXT shared the beauty of Israel with Jewish travelers from around the world.
 Their mission is to provide participants with an enriching and eye-opening experience in Israel that uses informal education and an inclusive approach, to create a fun and meaningful environment.